pwilmart/ABRF_2020/README.md

 ![slide 16](images/Slide16.png)

 The README file covers the sea lion analysis steps with my pipeline.
 It uses the target/decoy method in an interactive and visual way to control PSM FDR.
 High resolution, accurate mass data is not searched by specifying a narrow parent ion tolerance.
 Instead, a wider tolerance search is done, and delta masses of the matches are displayed (on the left for 2+ peptides).
 We set windows on the delta mass peaks and then generate the corresponding conditional score distributions.
-On the right, we have the score distributions for the 2+ peptides in the zero Da window.
+On the right, we have the score distributions for the 2+ peptides in the zero-Da window.
 The decoy scores are in red and the target scores are in blue.
 The left histograms are semi-tryptic peptides and the right are fully tryptic peptides.
 The dotted lines are 1% FDR cutoffs.

 [PAW pipeline](https://github.com/pwilmart/PAW_pipeline) <br />
 [FASTA utilities](https://github.com/pwilmart/fasta_utilities)